trailofbits/algo/docs/faq.md

 ## How do I monitor user activity?

 Your Algo server will track IPsec client logins by default in `/var/log/syslog`.
 This will give you client names, date/time of connection and reconnection, and what IP addresses they're connecting from.
 This can be disabled entirely by setting `strongswan_log_level` to `-1` in `config.cfg`.
 WireGuard doesn't save any logs, but entering `sudo wg` on the server will give you the last endpoint and contact time of each client.
 Disabling this is [paradoxically difficult](https://git.zx2c4.com/blind-operator-mode/about/).
 There isn't any out-of-the-box way to monitor actual user _activity_ (e.g. websites browsed, etc.)

+## How do I reach another connected client?

+By default, your Algo server doesn't allow connections between connected clients.
+This can be changed at the time of deployment by enabling the `BetweenClients_DROP` flag in `config.cfg`.
+See the ["Road Warrior" instructions](/docs/deploy-to-ubuntu.md#road-warrior-setup) for more details.